Have you finally found the perfect property but now have no idea how to take the next step?

 Unfortunately for Ray, the dream ended before it started – the buyer managed to come up with the goods.

-“It was a big annoying but I knew the situation and understood the circumstances,” he says.
+"It was a bit annoying but I knew the situation and understood the circumstances.”

 “I thought it was worth a try because it was a great house in a great area, right on the river.